Rolex Pepsi Review: The GMT Master II 116719 BLRO

 Another fine example of such innovation is the Rolex Easylink 5mm extension link found on the bracelet of this watch.
 This allows you to make a quick 5mm adjustment to the size of the bracelet to compensate when the wrist naturally expands and contracts with fluctuations in temperature and humidity.

 You won't find any surprises under the cap of this Pepsi though.
 The Rolex GMT Master II has its dependable Superlative Chronometer under the hood of this bad boy.
 The Rolex Caliber 3186, a 31 jewel movement, holds its power for approximately 50 hours and beats at a rate of 28,800 VPH.

 In addition to soft drink names, this watchmaker has a few watches with superhero names in it such as the Hulk with a green bezel (come to think of it, they could have called it the Sprite Rolex or the Mountain Dew...) and of course, Batman with the blue and black bezel.

 The Rolex GMT Master II "Pepsi" watch has a GMT complication also known as a dual time zone feature.
-You notice a red hand below?
+Do you notice a red hand below?
 This is the GMT hand.
 It is a mechanism that allows you to see the time in two different time zones simultaneously.
 It is ideal for those globetrotting jet-setters that are always traveling to (or even calling) places in different time zones.

 The Rolex Pepsi GMT Master II is a 40mm watch and uses a patented "Triplock" crown that fastens the case as tightly as a submarine hatch.
 This keeps the movement, the Rolex caliber 3186 well protected.
 The 31-jewel movement has an accuracy of +2/-2 seconds per day which is phenomenal for a mechanical watch and it, therefore, has the designation of Superlative Chronometer.